mad-lab-fau/tpcp/docs/guides/multiprocessing_caveats.rst

     :func:`tpcp.parallel.delayed` remains compatible with :class:`joblib.Parallel`, which restores worker state but does not recover side-channel data.
 Pair it with :class:`tpcp.parallel.Parallel` when data from successful worker tasks should be merged into parent-process state.
-A task that raises does not return its side-channel data; its original exception is propagated with any worker-side warning/error context.
+A task that raises does not return its side-channel data; its original exception is propagated with any worker-side annotations.

 Custom side channels
 ~~~~~~~~~~~~~~~~~~~~